-Firms with superior information technology (IT) governance that has been designed to support the organization's strategy achieve better performance and higher profits than firms with poor (or no) governance.
+Firms with superior IT governance designed to support the organization's strategy achieve better performance -- and higher profits -- than firms with poor (or no) governance.
 Just as corporate governance aims to ensure quality decisions about all corporate assets, IT governance links IT decisions with company objectives and monitors performance and accountability.
 This course shows how the design and implementation of an IT governance system can transform IT from an expense to a profitable investment.
 Essential to IT governance is risk management.
-In this regard, students will learn key aspects of managing risk, including risk identification, risk quantification, risk monitoring. risk control, and risk mitigation.
-Particular focus is placed on project risk management and understanding the process of risk identification, assessment, prevention, mitigation, and recovery as well as the roles of IT governance, auditing, and control of the confidentiality, integrity, and availability of data.
+In this regard, students will learn key aspects of managing risk, including risk identification, risk quantification, risk monitoring, risk control, and risk mitigation.
+Particular focus is placed on project risk management and understanding the process of risk identification, assessment, prevention, mitigation, and recovery.
+The course will also cover the roles of IT governance, auditing, and control of the confidentiality, integrity, and availability of data.
 Credit 3 units.